Jessup, Maryland: History

 Jessup is located near the site of the historic Spurrier's Tavern, a farm and tavern located on the post road between Baltimore and Washington (Route One) where George Washington traveled regularly.

 The location of the town was named Pierceland on early maps, but the post-civil war name more commonly given was Jessup's Cut, or Jessop's Cut, a post village in Howard County on the Baltimore and Ohio Railroad.
-The name is generally attributed to Jonathan Jessup, a civil engineer who worked on the Baltimore and Ohio Railroad and the hand-dug "cut" though Merrill's Ridge he managed as a project.
+The name is generally attributed to Jonathan Jessup, a civil engineer who worked on the Baltimore and Ohio Railroad and the hand-dug "cut" through Merrill's Ridge he managed as a project.
 The crews took over 200,000 tons of clay from the clay hill that blocked the trains in freezing weather.
 The clay was turned into bricks by some of the prisoners from the Maryland Penitentiary who also worked on the Maryland House of Corrections when it was being built.
 Some of those inmates were then transferred to the House of Correction and they knew the walls were made from Jessup's Cut, hence "the CUT".
 The name was shortened to Jessups in 1963.
 Into the mid 20th century, the town was called "Jessups", then was shortened to "Jessup".

 Since the mid-19th century, the area has been home to various penal institutions.
-Inmates today still refer to these jails as "the cut," probably unaware of the origin of the name.
+Inmates today still refer to these jails as "the cut," perhaps unaware of the origin of the name.
 The Maryland House of Correction, operated by the Maryland Department of Corrections, included a large onsite farm manned with prison labor to provide food for prisoners onsite and offsite.
-Prisoner labor was discouraged by job seekers in the 1970s much as it did 100 years earlier during the construction of the B&O at Jessup's cut.
-The State-run Maryland Food Center occupies the land.
+Prisoner labor was discouraged by job seekers in the 1970s much as it did 100 years earlier during the construction of the B&O at Jessup's Cut.
+The state-run Maryland Food Center occupies the land.
 The prison closed to inmates in 2007.
-The prison is referred to several times in the NBC television series Homicide: Life on the Street and the HBO original series, The Wire.
+However, it is referred to several times in the NBC television series Homicide: Life on the Street and the HBO original series, The Wire.
 Even though the maximum security prison is now closed, the town still houses a major minimum security prison, Brockbridge Correctional Facility, for violent offenders who are not deemed a threat to society due to the nature of their crimes.